Ben-Malik/ben-malik.github.io/index.md

 [Izmir Institute of Technolgy](https://en.iyte.edu.tr) for the major Computer Engineering.

-At Yaşar, I take part to e-commerce projects where with responsibilities such as designing and implementing clean codes for Software apps both backend and frontend.
+At Yaşar, I take part to e-commerce projects with responsibilities such as designing and implementing clean codes for Software apps both backend and frontend.

 I've taken part to Software projects of many industries including Gaming, e-Commerce and Entertainment.